 Is this the case?
 Is it reasonable to take this view?

 In the world of policy analysis, models aim to represent the societies and economies that we live in, all held within a computer system.

 We do modelling to help understand what will happen to the economy under different policies, and what this means for things that matter, like jobs and inequality.

 Different models have different representations of the economy and all macroeconomic models have their strengths and weaknesses – for sure some are better than others.

 The importance of macroeconomic modelling

 For better or worse, macroeconomic modelling is playing an ever-larger role in policy assessments.
-Just to be clear, we say macroeconomic modelling as opposed to ‘economic modelling’ in order to make the distinction between what we do with microeconomic analysis, which considers interactions at the level of the individual household or company.
+Just to be clear, we say macroeconomic modelling as opposed to ‘economic modelling’ in order to make the distinction between micro and macro economic models, and what we do with microeconomic analysis, which considers interactions at the level of the individual household or company.